jepsen-io/jepsen/doc/plan.md

 ## Visualizations

 - Rework latency plot color scheme to use colors that hint at a continuum
 - Adaptive temporal resolution for rate and latency plots, based on point density
+- Nemesis regions are just lines now.
+Let's bring back shaded regions for :f :start-foo to :stop-foo?
+Maybe colorize for each type of nemesis f, when they're mixed together?
 - Where plots are dense, make points somewhat transparent to better show density?